Prometheus Long-term Storage

 |> distinct(column: "name")

 "distinct()"", will make sure that we're counting services not instances of those services.
+Here not an issue, but important if you have multiple stacks running, with the same services.

 from(bucket: "metrics")